beingRD/CPSC5306-DataMiningProject/README.md

 The Powergrading approach has potential applications in various domains such as education, healthcare, and legal industries, as it shows promise in improving the efficiency and consistency of short answer grading tasks.

-Clusters our model gave us for answer grouping https://ibb.co/jJk2HkY
+Clusters our model gave us for answer grouping: https://ibb.co/jJk2HkY

-Result we got for LDA Clustering https://ibb.co/2ZRsQfK
+Result we got for LDA Clustering: https://ibb.co/2ZRsQfK

-Result for Cosine-Similarity
+Result for Cosine-Similarity:
 https://ibb.co/k0D6m9z